 Performance Attribute Discussion Participant Feedback - This concept would likely require a shoofly track to accommodate construction.
 Single track shoofly (in place of double track built by San Dieguito project) with tighter curves would reduce rail capacity and train speeds.
 Discussion - The north portal structure could extend into commercial and residential properties.
-A temporary bridge to replace the existing Carnino Del Mar bridge is anticipated, along with effects to adjacent local roadways to provide the necessary footprint to construct the portal facilities.
+A temporary bridge to replace the existing Camino Del Mar bridge is anticipated, along with effects to adjacent local roadways to provide the necessary footprint to construct the portal facilities.
 Compared to VA Alternative Concepts No. 15 and 16 (NOP Alternatives B and C, respectively), this would increase the effects to properties along Jimmy Durante Boulevard and Camino Del Mar with the potential to eliminate access to some properties during construction.
 Additionally, a new roadway to provide access to Grand Avenue would be necessary.
 Discussion - Industry-established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction at the portal sites.
 Design measures for the track and portal structures would be implemented to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to advance.
 Traffic management and reconfiguration of the roads would be implemented to address effects on local traffic and access for emergency response would be maintained and coordinated with the affected cities.
 Utilities in the construction footprint would be relocated prior to commencement of portal construction or protected in place during construction.
 Discussion - The proposed shoofly could extend into private properties and necessitate reduced operating speeds compared to existing conditions.
-Schedule - Construction schedules have not been developed for any of the alternative concept would be similar to the d Ecological Effects Participant Feedback - No comments provided.
+Schedule - Construction schedules have not been developed for any of the alternative concepts.
+It is anticipated that the construction duration for this alternative concept would be similar to the duration of previously studied alternatives, which would be approximately seven Ecological Effects Participant Feedback - No comments provided.
 Discussion - None noted.
-Community Effects Participant Feedback - This option reduces long-term portal impacts, the need for eminent domain, and easement acquisition compared to Alternatives B and C. Participant Feedback - At the north portal, there are concerns about the long-term impacts of noise, vibrations, visual disturbances, dust, and impacts on private properties for both residents and businesses.
-Participant Feedback - There are concerns about easement and property acquisitions/eminent domain.
-Participant Feedback - There may be potential impacts on sea level rise adaptation planning efforts (Living Levee).
-Participant Feedback - There are concerns about potential vibrations from the tunnel.
-Discussion - Compared to VA Alternative Concepts No. 15 and 16 (NOP Alternatives B and C, respectively), this alternative concept would reduce the number of private subsurface easements; however, the portal structure could extend into commercial and residential properties.
-Due to the portal structure is location within the roadway, new temporary roads east of the existing roadway could be necessary to provide the needed temporary construction area.
-Discussion - Industry-established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction at the portal sties.
+Participant Feedback - This option reduces long-term portal impacts, the need for eminent domain, and easement acquisition compared to Alternatives B and C. Participant Feedback - At the north portal, there are concerns about the long-term impacts of noise, vibrations, visual disturbances, dust, and impacts on private properties for both residents and businesses. acquisitions/eminent domain.
+Participant Feedback - There may be potential impacts on sea level rise adaptation planning efforts (Living Levee) Participant Feedback - There are concerns about potential vibrations from the tunnel.
+Community Effects Discussion - Compared to VA Alternative Concepts No. 15 and 16 (NOP Alternatives B and C, respectively), this alternative concept would reduce the number of private subsurface easements; however, the portal structure could extend into commercial and residential properties.
+Due to the portal structure's location within the roadway, new temporary roads east of the existing roadway could be necessary to provide the needed temporary construction area.
+Discussion - Industry-established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction at the portal sites.
 Design measures for the track and portal structures would be developed to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to advance.
-Traffic and access for emergency response would be maintained and coordinated with the affected cities.
+Traffic management and reconfiguration of the roads would be developed to address effects on local traffic and access for emergency response would be maintained and coordinated with the affected cities.